ambaradan/rockydocs-template/docs/index.md

 <!-- vale off -->
 ## Rocky Linux Documentation Project

-The **Rocky Linux Documentation Project** aims to provide a comprehensive and accessible resource for users, administrators, and developers working with Rocky Linux.
-As a *community-driven* initiative, this project addresses the need for high-quality documentation, covering various aspects of the operating system, from installation and configuration to advanced system administration tasks.

-=== "Goals and objectives"

-    - Provide detailed, well-structured documentation for Rocky Linux, focusing on clarity and usability.
-    - Cover a wide range of topics, including installation, system configuration, security, network management, and troubleshooting.
-    - Offer guidance on best practices for system administration, performance optimization, and security hardening.
-    - Include tutorials, examples, and real-world scenarios to help users apply theoretical knowledge in practical situations.
-    - Foster a community-driven approach, encouraging contributions, feedback, and collaboration among users and developers.

-=== "Target audience"

-    - System administrators and IT professionals responsible for deploying, managing, and maintaining Rocky Linux systems.
-    - Developers and software engineers interested in building applications on top of Rocky Linux.
-    - Power users and enthusiasts seeking to explore advanced features and customization options.
-    - New users and beginners looking for a user-friendly introduction to Rocky Linux and its capabilities.

-By following the guidelines and best practices outlined in this documentation project, users can ensure a smooth and secure experience with Rocky Linux, leveraging its full potential for their specific needs and use.
+### Overview

+The Rocky Linux documentation project is an open-source initiative aimed at creating a comprehensive and user-friendly documentation for the Rocky Linux operating system.
+The project is driven by a community of contributors who are passionate about providing high-quality documentation to help users get the most out of Rocky Linux.
+History

+Rocky Linux is a relatively new operating system, but its roots date back to the early days of CentOS.
+When CentOS announced its shift in focus towards CentOS Stream, a group of developers decided to fork the project and create a new, community-driven distribution.
+Rocky Linux was born, and with it, the need for a robust documentation project.
+Goals and Objectives

+The primary goal of the Rocky Linux documentation project is to provide accurate, up-to-date, and easy-to-understand documentation for users of all skill levels.
+The project aims to cover a wide range of topics, including:

+* Installation and configuration
+* System administration
+* Security and hardening
+* Networking and clustering
+* Package management and software installation
+* Troubleshooting and debugging

+### Target Audience

+The Rocky Linux documentation project is designed to cater to a diverse range of users, including:

+* System administrators
+* Developers
+* Power users
+* New users

+### Contributing to the Project

+The Rocky Linux documentation project is an open-source initiative, and contributions are welcome from anyone interested in helping.
+Whether you're a seasoned writer or a beginner, you can contribute to the project by:

+* Writing new content
+* Reviewing and editing existing content
+* Translating documentation into other languages
+* Providing feedback and suggestions

 ## MkDocs Material in Rocky Linux Documentation